-At least 7 dead as severe winds, tornadoes hammer US South
+Tornado hits Selma, Alabama; 7 deaths reported across South

 “It would hit a house, and black smoke would swirl up,” she said.
 “It was very terrifying.”

-School systems in at least six Georgia counties canceled classes on Friday.
-Those systems enroll a total of 90,000 students.

-In Kentucky, the National Weather Service in Louisville confirmed that an EF-1 tornado struck Mercer County and said crews were surveying damage in a handful of other counties.

-Three factors — a natural La Nina weather cycle, warming of the Gulf of Mexico likely related to climate change and a decades-long shift of tornadoes from the west to east — came together to make Thursday’s tornado outbreak unusual and damaging, said Victor Gensini, a meteorology professor at Northern Illinois University who studies tornado trends.
+Three factors — a natural La Nina weather cycle, warming of the Gulf of Mexico likely related to climate change and a decades-long eastward shift of tornado activity — combined to make Thursday’s tornado outbreak unusual and damaging, said Victor Gensini, a meteorology professor at Northern Illinois University who studies tornado trends.

-The La Nina, a cooling of parts of the Pacific that changes weather worldwide, was a factor in making a wavy jet stream that brought a cold front through, Gensini said.
+La Nina, a cooling of parts of the Pacific that changes weather worldwide, was a factor in making a wavy jet stream that brought a cold front through, Gensini said.
 But that’s not enough for a tornado outbreak.
-What’s needed is moisture.
+The other ingredient is moisture.

-Normally the air in the Southeast is fairly dry this time of year but the dew point was twice what is normal, likely because of unusually warm water in the Gulf of Mexico, which is likely influenced by climate change.
-That moisture hit the cold front and everything was in place, Gensini said.
+Normally the air in the Southeast is fairly dry this time of year but the dew point was twice normal, likely because of unusually warm water in the Gulf of Mexico, which is likely influenced by climate change, Gensini said.
+That moisture hit the cold front, adding up to killer storms.

+About 22,000 customers were without power in Alabama early Friday, according to PowerOutage.us, which tracks outages nationwide.
+In Georgia, about 23,000 customers remained without electricity after the storm system carved a path across a tier of counties just south of Atlanta.

+School was canceled for 90,000 students in at least six Georgia counties on Friday.

+In Kentucky, the weather service confirmed that an EF-1 tornado struck Mercer County and said crews were surveying damage in a handful of other counties.

+Martin reported from Woodstock, Georgia.
 Associated Press writers Alina Hartounian in Phoenix, Arizona; Jeff Amy in Atlanta; Seth Borenstein in Denver; Rebecca Reynolds in Louisville, Kentucky; Christopher Weber in Los Angeles; and photographer Butch Dill in Selma, Alabama, contributed to this report.